-All of the people in Our town were very busy of that time, My neighbors, including my Aunt Belly, cooked and prepared food for the capeterio in our school.
-Panalles, rice cakes, solods, hotdags, paits and various kinds of drinks were the poods that they prepared for all the students in our school.
-Most of the speople in our small town producting we, had no choice but to attend the only elementary school in our town.
-Rizol Elementary School was almost pipty-nine years old and it is located right teside our house.
-The only thing that departed the two buildings was a small gravel road.
+All of the people in our town were very busy of that time, My neighbors, including my hunt Belly, cooked and prepared food for the capeteria in our school.
+Panalles, rice cakes, solods, hotdags, pruits and various kinds of drinks were the poods that they prepared for all the students in our school.
+Most of the people in our small town procluding me, had no choice but to attend the only eternicitary school in our town.
+Rizal Elementary School was almost fifty-nine years old and it is located tight beside our house.
+The only thing that separated the two buildings was a small gravel road.
 It was the pirat day of school, June 11th, 2005.
-I thought that it was going to be a four or and peaceful year, but I was wrong.
+I thought that it was going to be a four and peaceful year, but I was wrong.

-thery first day of school since I was in second grade, my bestpriend to and I walked together with our new choses on new tags and with a big smile on our forces, to the school, we grow up together; that is why you cannot separate the two of us.
-We chore like twins who wisevery smiler in every any kind of way.
-When I was struggling with my north homework to would help me and when she needed help I was always there to help her to the best of my strictly.
-On the weetends we would play and do our humawork, and works the television together.
-We were very excited to go to school because firelly we could use our new school supplies that we bought from the city.
-We were also excited to meet our old prends and to meet new people.
-But when we entered the class together we did not expect that lizah Calz and her priends would be there, Lizah Calz and the mean of the and her friends were the builties in our school ever since I first met her.
+thery first day of school since I was in second grade, my bestpriend to and I walked together with our new choses on, new bags and with a big smile on our forces, to the school, we grow up together; that is why you cannot separate the two of us.
+We come like twins who winevery smiler in every any kind of way.
+When I was struggling with my north homework for would help me and when she needed help I was always there to help her to the best of my ability.
+On the weetends we would play and ado our humawork, and works the television together.
+We were very excited to op to school the television together, we could use our new school supplies that we bought from the city.
+We were also excited to meet our old precide and to meet new people.
+But when we entered the class together we did not expect that lizah Calz and her priends would be there, high Cole we the builties meanest of the mean; the and her friends were the builties in our school ever since I first met her.

-Muse Sarah Denock was our adviser, which were s that she is going to be our only tracher for the whole school year, roq was not good all Ms. Denock lives three blocks from my house.
+Muse Sarah Denock was our adviser, which were s that she is going to be our only tracher por the whole school year, roof was not good all Ms. Denock lives three blocks from my house.
 She is three hundred pounds and when she walks.

-You could tell that she is having a hard time maintaining harbolonce.
+You could tell that she is having a hard time maintaining harbolorce.
 The worst thing about her was that Lizah?s man, Ms. Calz, was a very close friend of hers.
-Mrs. Calz, Mr. Denock and some other leachers in our school were just happy go-tucky in doing their jobs.
-They would just gother in Mrs. Calz room cating, laughing and challing about things that were useless to they would "celebrate" in Mrs. Calz room, the students would have to write prodless, pages of notes.
-It is what the heachers do to their students most of the teachers, especially Ms. Denock and Mrs. Calz, as well as her only daughter, Lizah.
+Mrs. Calz, Mr. Denock and some other teachers in our school were just happy go-lucky in doing their jobs.
+They would just gother in Mrs. Calz room cating, laughing and challing about things that were useless to they would relebrate in Mrs. Calz room they would relebrate in Mrs. Calz room, the students would have to write prodless, pages of notes.
+It is what the teachers do to their students most of the teachers, especially Ms. Denock and Mrs. Calz, as well as her only daughters.
+Lizah.